NBA Hall of Fame

 Upon moving to the NBA with the Denver Nuggets, he remained a premier offensive threat, combining a rugged post game with a highly reliable outside jump shot.
 Remarkably consistent, he missed only 24 games throughout his entire pro career, finishing as one of the most prolific scorers in the history of the sport.
 At the time of his retirement, he trailed only a handful of legends in total career points.
 Issel was inducted into the Basketball Hall of Fame in 1993.

-Issel's Awards and Records
+Issel's Awards and Honors

 • ABA champion (1975)